moatorres/gzipr/README.md

 # gzipr

-`gzipr` is an Express.js server, built for the Senior Software Engineer challenge, focusing on file uploads.
+`gzipr` is an Express.js server, built for a Senior Software Engineer challenge, focusing on file uploads.

 ## Stack